somaproject/acqboard/docs/FPGA/control.rst

-The control module (figures :latex:`ref{fpga_control}` and :latex:`ref{fpga_control_fsm}`) handles mode changes, gain and filter setting changes, and the storage andretrieval of settings and filter coefficients from the EEPROM.
+The control module (figures :latex:`ref{fpga_control}` and :latex:`ref{fpga_control_fsm}`) handles mode changes, gain and filter setting changes, and the storage and retrieval of settings and filter coefficients from the EEPROM.

 .. figure:: control.svg